Carla Coffin

 Pathogenesis and Natural History of Occult and Chronic Hepatitis B in Special Patient Populations (i.e., transplant, immunocompromised, coinfection, metabolic dysfunction-associated steatotic liver disease)

 My laboratory has conducted studies on the impact of hepatitis B in well-characterized clinical cohorts and special patient populations (i.e., liver transplant, HIV/HBV coinfection, hepatitis Delta).
 As a clinician scientist, I have spearheaded valuable bio-banking initiatives to support this research.
 Detailed molecular virological analysis of patient samples found occult HBV, hepatocellular carcinoma (liver cancer) associated variants despite antivirals in transplant recipients, and in HIV or HCV co-infection.
 In HBV/HIV co-infection, we found that immune cells are reservoirs for both viruses and also carry unique variants.
 Recent studies include assessing the impact and pathogenesis of metabolic dysfunction associated steatotic liver disease (MASLD) for patients living with hepatitis B. This translational body of work include cohort studies on the impact of HBV treatment on lipid profile and HCC risk, extending to analysis of unique variants in patients with more severe steatosis and HBV-specific immune responses.
 We have shown lower hepatitis B surface antibody responses to the approved yeast recombinant HBV surface vaccine in unvaccinated patients with more severe obesity and MASLD.
 This latter work has implications for vaccine development given the obesity epidemic.
-Finally, there are new immunological and virological biomarkers in development for hepatitis B which we are utilizing in studies of these unique cohorts in collaboration with Dr. Carla Osiowy at the National Microbiology Laboratory.
+Finally, there are new immunological and virological biomarkers in development for hepatitis B which we are utilizing in studies of these unique cohorts in collaboration with senior scientists at the National Microbiology Laboratory (Dr C Osiowy (retired) and Dr. E Lee).

 National and International Epidemiologic Cohort Studies, Clinical Trials and Novel Therapeutic Approach’s targeting Hepatitis B and/or Hepatitis Delta

 I have led multisite HBV epidemiologic studies at the University of Calgary and nationally.
 I was integral in forming the Canadian HBV research Network (www.canadianHBVnetwork.ca, CanHepB).
 The Canadian HBV Network has published important national studies on hepatitis B epidemiology, treatment outcomes, genotypes, immunology, and impact of metabolic dysfunction associated liver disease.
 Importantly, we recently published the largest multisite study on hepatitis Delta epidemiology and genotypes in Canada, that has been included in international cohort publications.
 Hepatitis Delta is an orphan disease that is understudied with limited treatment options.
-Although there is a vaccine there is currently no cure for Hepatitis B. In collaboration with Dr. Trushar Patel, (University of Lethbridge), we are studying a novel approach to target the HBV reservoir in the liver.
-There are many new antiviral therapies in the pipeline for hepatitis B (www.hepB.org) and our research group has participated in >30 international Phase I-IV hepatitis B clinical trials at the University of Calgary.
+Although there is a vaccine there is currently no cure for Hepatitis B. There are many new antiviral therapies in the pipeline for hepatitis B (www.hepB.org) and our research group has participated in ~40 international Phase I-IV hepatitis B clinical trials at the University of Calgary.

 Awards